Updated on: 11/19/2019

 Kids aren’t as well-versed about traffic laws and safe practices as adults are; let’s face it, many adults aren’t even all that clear about the rules and regulations of crossing the street.

-- Assume Drivers are Distracted: As we mentioned earlier, approximately one in six drivers in school zones is distracted by something else.
+- Assume drivers are distracted: As we mentioned earlier, approximately one-in-six drivers in school zones is distracted.
 Make sure cars are yielding to the crosswalk before attempting to cross the street.